aws/aws-sdk-js-v3/packages/credential-providers/README.md

 Please see [Configure the instance metadata service][config_instance_metadata] for more information.

 ## `fromHttp()`

+- Available in browsers & native apps, without the EC2 and Container metadata components.

 This creates a provider function that makes a `GET` request to any provided HTTPS URL.
 A limited set of HTTP destinations are also accepted.